 In 1960, four in ten crimes were solved.
 The percentage of crimes solved was then more than halved up to the end of the 1980s.
-It has since increased again and in 2012, 34 per cent of all crimes were solved.
-With regard to minor offences, approximately eight in ten were solved.
+It has since increased again and in 2013, 35 per cent of all crimes were solved.
+With regard to misdemeanours, approximately eight in ten were solved.